-In a study by Tatrow et al. (2003), PTHs were targeted for six weeks in 14 mild TBI individuals .
-The first four sessions consisted of progressive muscle relaxation, with biofeedback (thermal and EMG) being introduced in the fifth session.
-Participants learned to relax and control muscle tension, and relaxation ratings were on average 8.6 out of 10.
-Improvements in PTH were shown for most participants and the treatment also lowered post-concussion syndrome checklist scores significantly in the treatment group (Tatrow et al., 2003).
+In the study by Tatrow et al. (2003) PTH were targeted for six weeks in 14 individuals.
+The first four sessions consisted of progressive muscle relaxation, with biofeedback (Thermal and EMG) being introduced in the fifth session.
+As a result of the sessions participants learned to relax and control muscle tension.
+Relaxation ratings were on average 8.6 out of 10.
+Improvements in PTH were shown for the majority of participants.
+The treatment also lowered post-concussion syndrome checklist scores significantly in the treatment group (Tatrow et al., 2003).